SumOfBesties/besties-layout/README.md

 one another.
 Example: `http://localhost:9090/bundles/nsg2-layouts/graphics/game-layout.html?is-layout-leader`

-### OBS Websocket

-nsg2-layouts can be used in conjunction with a [modified build of obs-websocket](https://github.com/obsproject/obs-websocket/pull/1229) to react to scene changes when a transition starts as opposed to when it completes.
-If this build is in use, set the `obs.sceneDataInTransitionEvents` property in the bundle configuration file to `true`.
-Otherwise, set it to `false`.

-#### Scene name rules
+### Scene name rules

-The following tags may be included at the end of OBS scene names to modify the stream while those scenes are in the program feed.
+The following suffixes may be added to the end of OBS scene names to modify the stream while those scenes are in the program feed.
 - `[M]`: Play music
 - `[G]`: Unmute game audio
 - `[R]`: Unmute runners

-These tags may be combined.
+These suffixes may be combined.
 For example, a scene named `Test Scene [MG]` will play music and unmute the game audio while it is in the program feed.

-## X32 integration

-When configuring mixer channel mappings (`x32.channelMappings`), the following channel types are accepted:
-`CHANNEL`, `AUX_IN`, `FX_RETURN`, `BUS`, `MATRIX` & `DCA`

 ## npm commands